sakshamsri4/my_portfolio_web/docs/git_workflow.md

 - `refactor/component-name` - For code refactoring
 - `docs/topic` - For documentation updates
 - `test/component-name` - For adding or updating tests
+- `chore/task-description` - For build scripts, dependency updates, and maintenance tasks

 ## Workflow